SAP/spartacus-docs/_pages/dev/view_configuration/infinite-scroll.md

 {% include docs/feature_version.html content=version_note %}

-Infinite scroll is a web-design technique that loads content continuously as the user scrolls down the page, eliminating the need for pagination.
+Infinite scroll is a web-design technique that loads content continuously as the user scrolls down the page, removing the need for pagination.

-`Infinite Scroll` is a toggleable feature applied to the product list page that allows users to automatically retrieve products as they scroll down a page.

-The `default configuration` for Infinite Scroll is to have it deactivated.
-As a result of this, pagination is used in all Spartacus installations unless these settings are overriden.

-The default configuration can be overriden in `app.module.ts` and will look as such:
+When infinite scroll is enabled in Spartacus, it applies to the product search page, as well as the category pages in both the list and grid views.
+When infinite scroll is disabled, Spartacus uses pagination instead.
+By default, infinite scroll is disabled in Spartacus.

+You can enable infinite scroll with the following settings in `app.module.ts`:

 ```typescript
     view: {